rafalwoycicki/RADseq_reads/README.md

 A_p7_3p="P7read3prim=AGATCGGAAGAGCGTCGTGTA" # read P7 3prim sequencing adapter sequence
 ```

 ### Cutsites adapters in the <cutsites.txt> file.
-These need to be adjusted to your specific RAD-seq experiment and
+These need to be adjusted to your specific RAD-seq experiment.
+Here filtering the citsites was done using linked cutadapt adapters option, so ^C_p5_5p...C_p5_3p for P5 read and ^C_p7_5p...C_p7_3p for P7 read, where both 5p sequences were required and 3p sequences optional.
+When linked adapters are used both required sequences needs to be found for pair to be retained.
 ```bash
   # read P5 5prim cut site for the SBF1 RE
 C_p5_5p=P5read5primSBF1=^TGCAGG